-Material handling requirements
+1. Material handling requirements

-5. Purchasing and managing inputs
+1.1.
+Purchasing and managing inputs

-5.1.
+Requirements Guidance 1.1.1.
 The Organisation ensures that input material is eligible for the chain of custody model implemented.
 NOTE: See requirements for specific CoC models below.
 The segregation and mass balance models do not allow the same input types.
 The material input should match the CoC model used.
 In addition, specific requirements apply to multi-component products.

-- 5.2.
-The Organisation verifies purchase and delivery documentation to ensure that it matches the products and quantities received. - Verifying documents and cross-checking with physical material are necessary to ensure consistency between paperwork and actual products. - 5.3.
-Data on each purchase of compliant material is recorded by the Organisation, including but not limited to: - There is a basic set of input material data required to enable traceability between and within verified Organisations. - Reference to purchase and delivery documents ments Additional product information may be recorded, provided that those are credible.
+1.1.2.
+The Organisation verifies purchase and delivery documentation to ensure that it matches the products and quantities received.
+Verifying documents and cross-checking with physical material are necessary to ensure consistency between paperwork and actual products.
+1.1.3.
+Data on each purchase of compliant material is recorded by the Organisation, including but not limited to the following: Reference to purchase and delivery documents, Date of delivery, Identification of supplier and, if applicable, its verification certificate code, Description of the product, Type of raw material and, if applicable, species, Quantities, Product claim, if applicable.
+A basic set of input material data is required to enable traceability between and within verified Organisations.
+Additional product information may be recorded, provided that it is credible.